csurfer/dot-files/README.md

 Collection of dot-files I use to configure my vim, bash and tmux.
 Constructed over time, by adding snippets, written by me and by generous authors in various forums on the internet.

+## Deprecation Notice

+__This repository is deprecated and not updated anymore__.
+Instead use https://github.com/csurfer/dotfiles instead.

 ## iOS and Linux support
 Subtle command differences between iOS and Linux shell environments (rsync etc) are handled by the scripts.